daniCh8/mixed-reality-surgery-assistance-2020/doc/patient-switch-instructions.md

 If it is the first time you open the project, you will need to select the right scene to work on.
 To do so, you have to:

 1. Navigate to Assets -> MyDemo in the project folders on the bottom of the screen.
-2. Drag and drop SampleScene.unity in the hierarchy.
+2. Drag and drop CustomSurgScene.unity in the hierarchy.
 3. Remove the default scene.

 You can see this process in the GIF below.